Modern Slavery Act

 Notwithstanding the low risk of modern slavery in our business sector, we are committed to ensuring that we do not permit practices such as modern slavery or human trafficking within our business or in our supply chain.

-Before taking on a new client, we conduct due diligence checks.
-We are constantly reviewing our due diligence processes to ensure that any issues relating to money laundering or other criminal enterprises (including modern slavery or human trafficking) are identified.
+Before taking on a new client, we conduct due diligence checks to ensure that any issues relating to money laundering or other criminal enterprises, including modern slavery or human trafficking, are identified and reported.

 Governance

-As a multi-jurisdictional provider of legal services, we are concerned to ensure that modern slavery issues are considered at both a local and global level within our business and supply chain with robust and consistent measures put in place to address any identified risks.
+As a multi-jurisdictional provider of legal services, we are committed to ensuring that modern slavery and human trafficking issues are considered at both a local and global level within our business and supply chain with robust and consistent measures put in place to address any identified risks.

 Alex Ohlsson